Ghost Season

 Ghost Season is a 2023 fiction novel by Sudanese-American writer Fatin Abbas.
 Abbas debut novel, it is set in Saraaya, a fictional town "when the northern and southern parts of Sudan, still together, are soon to be engulfed by conflict and terror."

 Ghost Season was included in Brittle Papers 100 Notable Books of 2023.

 Background and publication

 Fatin Abbas in an interview with 500 Words Magazine noted that: "Ghost Season is an attempt to make sense of my place of origins, as a diasporic Sudanese who has always looked back to Sudan and has always felt connected to what is now two countries—Sudan and South Sudan".
 The novel is set in Saraaya, a fictional town "when the northern and southern parts of Sudan, still together, are soon to be engulfed by conflict and terror."

-Abbas began writing the novel in 2015 and was released in Canada and UK in 2023 and Germany in 2024.
+Abbas began writing the novel in 2015.
+It was released in Canada and the UK in 2023, and in a German translation in 2024.